Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce with canoe at Basswood Lake end of Horse Portage 2025-08-08 16:09](./attachments/202508081609-000.jpeg "Royce with canoe at Basswood Lake end of Horse Portage 2025-08-08 16:09")

-The overcast so thick that I wondered how late it was (it was only 19:00).
-As usual distances and sizes are not intuitive to us, so we spent time double checking the map and GPS.
-Mildly annoying, but we never went astray.
+While we were paddling, the overcast was so thick that I began to worry about how late it was.

+As usual distances and speed confound us, so we spent more time than I would like double checking the map and GPS.
+It was mildly annoying, but we never went astray.

+We reached camp around 18:00, set up the tent, and had tequila and limes, and snacks.
+This is a pleasant campsite although footing is bad&mdash;rocks and sticks everywhere.

+We are tired.
+Royce made a quick meal of dried chicken, dried vegetables, and ramen.
+It was better than the backpacker meals and only a little messier (one pot, two spoons, and two cups to wash).
+We slurped it down, had a little more tequila, and started putting camp to bed.

+Then the bugs came.
+Double-plus ungood.
+So bad that I put on my bug net on and didn't brush my teeth.
+The net helped a lot under the bill of my cap but not so much around the ears.

+We didn't properly close one of the tent doors fast enough, and so we spent several minutes killing mosquitoes by the light of our headlamps.
+(Each tent door has two zippers that must be brought together carefully so that a little flap covers the hole where the zippers don't quite touch).

+It was so hot in the tent that I couldn't sleep.
+We listened to an audio book version of *Footfall* while I mopped sweat off my face, until we drifted off.

 ## 2025-08-09 Day 4: Canadian Point on Basswood Lake to Carp Lake